 People interact with designed user experiences every day.
 User experience, or UX, refers to how someone interacts with a product – digital or physical.
 In mobile app development, the success of an app rests partly on how a user perceives the final product.
 Expectations for mobile interactions are growing, and in response, UX design has become an essential component in the development process.

-This blog series has already explored the role of Project Managers and QA Analysts at Clearbridge Mobile.
-This post will break down a typical day for a UX Designer and their responsibility in building a product that delivers real value to a set of users.
+This post will break down a typical day for a UX Designer at Clearbridge Mobile and their role in building a product that delivers real user value.

 At a high level, UX involves everything that affects a user’s perception and interaction with a product.
 In technical terms, UX is the practical, experiential, meaningful, affective, and valuable characteristics of human-machine interaction and product ownership.
-Below is a helpful diagram that demonstrates the ingredients of a compelling user experience.
+Below is a helpful diagram that demonstrates the ingredients of a compelling UX.

-- Usable: A mobile app needs to be straightforward and simple to use.
-It should be designed in a way that is familiar and intuitive to the user.
+Usable: A mobile app needs to be straightforward and simple to use.
+Apps should be designed in a way that is familiar and intuitive to the user.

-- Useful: No matter what, an app needs to fulfill a need.
-If the product doesn’t fill a gap in a user’s life, it serves no purpose to them.
+Useful: No matter what, an app needs to fulfill a need.
+If the product doesn’t fill a gap in a user’s life, it won’t be successful in the market.

-- Desirable: An app’s aesthetic design needs to be visually enticing.
-Design components play a significant role in positive emotional attribution.
+Desirable: An app’s appearance needs to be visually appealing.
+Graphical design components play a significant role in positive emotional attribution.

-- Credible: The company and its products need to be reliable.
+Credible: The company and its products need to be trustworthy.

-The combination of the outer six elements of the UX Honeycomb is what creates value for the user.
-The central goal of any mobile app is to deliver a UX which maximizes user value.
+The combination of these six elements is what creates value for the user.
+The central goal of any mobile app is to deliver an experience which maximizes user value.

-UX design will never be able to satisfy every circumstance or meet the needs of every user, but the fundamental purpose of UX design is developing the farthest-reaching solution for a set of targeted users.
+Even the most thoughtfully crafted UX will never be able to satisfy every circumstance or meet the needs of every mobile user, but the fundamental purpose of UX design is developing the farthest-reaching solution for a set of targeted users.